 In September 2018, California Attorney General Becerra testified at the public hearing in Fresno, California on the proposed revision of fuel efficiency standards.
 Attorney General Becerra opposed the proposed rollback of the fuel efficiency standards because the proposed rule violates federal law as the standards are far below the “maximum feasible level” based on technology available today and available between 2021 and 2026.
 Additionally, Attorney General Becerra noted that the EPA and the DOT have failed to offer sound reasons for rolling back the fuel efficiency standards.
 The testimony also expressed opposition to attempts to revoke California’s waiver under the Clean Air Act.

 In October 2018, a coalition of 21 attorneys general filed comments requesting that the EPA and the DOT withdraw the proposed fuel efficiency rule.
 The comments noted that freezing fuel efficiency standards at 2020 levels violates the agencies’ responsibilities under the Clean Air Act to protect the public from air pollution.
 Additionally, the proposal violates the Administrative Procedure Act as the EPA and the DOT have ignored substantial evidence at their disposal that runs counter to their rollback objective and have failed to provide justifications for reversing course on fuel efficiency standards.
+California 12 expert reports in support of its comments.

 In December 2018, a coalition of twenty attorneys general sent a letter to EPA Administrator Wheeler, requesting that EPA withdraw the proposed fuel efficiency rule in light of the Fourth National Climate Assessment.
 The National Climate Assessment, released in November 2018 makes clear that action is needed now to reduce climate change-causing greenhouse gas emissions in order to avoid the worst effects of climate change.
 At a minimum, the letter urged EPA to reopen the comment period for the fuel efficiency rule to allow for public input on and adequate consideration of the Assessment’s findings.
 Ten days later the coalition submitted a copy of the National Climate Assessment to the rulemaking record for the proposed fuel efficiency rule and highlighted parts of the Assessment that support the coalition’s submitted comments on the proposed rule.